 Find my recipe for the Lebkuchen (German honey and ginger cookie) here: Christmas Lebkuchen Recipe

-Used 2 methods for decorating the cookies:
+I used 2 methods for decorating the cookies base:

 - Home-made sugar paste.
 Easier than you think.
 Put some icing sugar into a small bowl, pour very little water on it and stir.
 Keep adding more water depending how thick paste you want.
 For dipping, the watery paste is better, but for snow-white writing quality icing you need to add less water making the mixture thicker.
 Then ladle it into a clean plastic food zip bag and cut a tiny hole off one corner.
 This is the cheapest possible option to create your own icing pipe.
 You can also perfectly determinate the size of the hole.
 I then used some edible white pearl and bronze sprinklers too.

-To cut a hole into the cookies so that I can hang them on the tree I used a simple plastic drinking straw at around half way through the 10 minutes baking time.
+To cut a hole into the cookies so that I can hang them on the tree I used a simple paper drinking straw at around half way through the 10 minutes baking time.
 To hang them on the tree I used silk ribbon pieces, in festive red and green colour.

 The preparation is very easy, the baking takes little time too, so I can recommend it as a children Christmas preparation activity, the decoration is good fun and it makes very little mess.